-For purpose of enhancing the return on equity and the structure of capital, the capital reduction through a cash return to shareholders was proposed by the Company's board on March 17, 2021.
+For purpose of enhancing the return on equity and the structure of capital, the capital reduction through a cash return to shareholders was proposed by the Company's Board of Directors on March 17, 2021.
 Total capital reduction represented the cancellation of 52,160 thousand shares (8% of common shares).
-This capital reduction will become effective upon the approval of the shareholders' meeting and the authorities.
+This capital reduction was approved by the shareholders' meeting on July 5, 2021, and will become effective upon the approval of the authorities.